TadeoDGAguilar/PBHBeta/docs/Installation.md

 &nbsp; This will directly install `PBHBeta` from the GitHub repository.

-Please make sure to review the requirements and the quick start section in the documentation for detailed information.
+Please make sure to review the [requirements](../Requeriments.md) and the [quickstart](../Quickstart) sections in the documentation for detailed information.
 Additionally, the tutorials section provides several examples of how to use `PBHBeta` functions.